esroyo/proxy-throttle/README.md

   * `url: string` The full URL of the desired resource
   * `factor?: number = 1` The amount of delay to impose on the response.
     A value of `1` will serve chunks on an interval of 1s from one another.
+  * `cache?: 1` By default client caching is prevented.
+Send a value of `1` to allow client caching.

 ### Example